wasm-signatures/design/README.md

 The format is also compatible with partial verification, i.e. verification of an arbitrary subset of a module:

-1. Verify the presence of the header, extract the specification version and hash function to use
+1. Verify the presence of the header, extract the specification version, the hash function to use and the signatures.
+2. Check that at least one of the signatures is valid for `m`.
+If not, return an error and stop.
-2. Split `m` (included in the signature) into `h1 … hn`
+3. Split `m` (included in the signature) into `h1 … hn`
-3. Read the module, computing the hash of every `(pi, di)` tuple to verify, immediately returning an error if the output doesn't match `hi`
+4. Read the module, computing the hash of every `(pi, di)` tuple to verify, immediately returning an error if the output doesn't match `hi`
-4. Return an error if the number of the number of hashes doesn't match the number of parts to verify.
+5. Return an error if the number of the number of hashes doesn't match the number of parts to verify.
-5. Verify that the signature is valid for `m`.
+6. Verify that the signature is valid for `m`.

 Notes: